 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people or systems or external events.
-While each division manages operational risk through reviews and improvements of work processes, documented policies and procedures, data processing systems, contingency plans and staff training, the OFA's annual business plan provide a comprehensive assessment of the various types of risk facing the agency as well as division specific mitigation strategies that are reviewed by both OIAD and the Audit and Risk Management Committee of the OFA Board.
+While each division manages operational risk through reviews and improvements of work processes, documented policies and procedures, data processing systems, contingency plans and staff training, the OFA's annual business plan provide a comprehensive assessment of the various types of risk facing the agency as well as division specific mitigation strategies that are reviewed by the OFA's appointed internal auditor, EY, the Audit and Risk Management Committee of the OFA Board.

 The OFA maintains a Business Continuity Plan (which covers OEFC's operations) that is regularly updated to facilitate the continuation of essential operational functions with a minimal disruption in the event of an emergency.
-In response to the COVID-19 lockdown restricting access into 1 Dundas office premises, the OFA transitioned entirely in mid-March 2020 to working remotely.
+In response to the COVID-19 lockdown restricting access into 1 Dundas office premises, the OFA transitioned entirely in mid-March 2020 to working remotely and continued to work remotely throughout the 2020-21 fiscal year.
 The seamless transition to remote work was due to the well-rehearsed Business Continuity Plan performed on a monthly basis across all OFA business units ensuring organization preparedness to work remotely.
 OFA activities and systems continue to function well with IT teams supporting all staff working remotely though the pandemic.